bigodrigo/projeto-fetch-git/README.md

 ### The challenge

-Users are able to enter information into the designated input field.
-Upon submitting, the information of an existing GitHub account will be loaded.
+Users have the ability to enter information into the designated input field.
+Upon submission, the information of an existing GitHub account will be loaded.
-The starting point of the challenge had already a basic structure with the HTML, styles and the JavaScript codes for the username and 10 first repositories of any user.
+The initial state of the challenge included a basic structure with HTML, styles, and JavaScript codes for the username and the user's first 10 repositories.

-Mine improvements should allow users be able to:
+My improvements allow users to:

-[x] See the number of followers and following from that user;
+- [x] View the number of followers and individuals they are following;
-[x] Show the last 10 events, but ONLY from Updated or Created repositories;
+- [x] Display the user's last 10 events, but only from repositories that have been updated or created;
-[x] Bring more information from the repositories, such as how many stars, watchers, forks and what is the most relevant language.
+- [x] Retrieve additional information from the repositories, such as the number of stars, watchers, forks, and the most commonly used language.

 ### 🔖 Layout